 Perhaps you’d prefer to find a place outside of the Nimman area, closer to the old city, or the University, or the “mountain”.
 If you have a scooter, you’ll have more possibilities.
 Take a drive, and also, ask around.
-There are also a couple of websites that have listings for apartments, such as this one, and you can always lurk one of the Facebook Groups dedicated to expats; I found the Chiang Mai Digital Nomads group to be useful on a variety of levels.
+There are also a couple of websites that have listings for apartments, such as Perfect Homes and Faz Waz (Faz Waz being a tool you can use to find places all over Thailand), and you can always lurk one of the Facebook Groups dedicated to expats; I found the Chiang Mai Digital Nomads group to be useful on a variety of levels.

 Step Five: Ask/Call